The (logarithmic) least squares optimality of the arithmetic (geometric) mean of weight vectors calculated from all

-As soon as $S$ exceeds $O(n^2)$, the logarithmic least squares problem is faster to solve.
+We can conclude that, except for special matrices whose associated graph has a small number of spanning trees, the (logarithmic) least squares problem is faster to solve.

-An important consequence of the paper is that future analyses of weighting methods should not distinguish between the incomplete LLS and the geometric mean of weight vectors from all spanning trees.

-Certain applications apply the spanning trees' enumeration, but not necessarily together with the aggregation by the geometric mean.
+Certain applications apply the spanning trees enumeration, but not necessarily together with the aggregation by the geometric mean.
 The approach of spanning trees enumeration is used in determining the consistency to build the distribution of expert estimates based on the matrix \cite{OlenkoTsyganok2016}.
-Such problems offer further research possibilities.
+Such problems of{\kern0pt}fer further research possibilities.